Even college costs have ingredients

 Books and supplies are college cost of attendance items that may vary widely.
 Many schools use survey data or study from the university bookstore to determine the average cost of books for all programs.
 Since these may not be done annually, many schools will increase or decrease the cost based on the local cost of living index.

 Travel expenses in the cost of attendance are typically limited and often do not reflect the actual expenses.
 For students living in other states, it may include a cost for one round trip ticket surveyed annually.
 For students living off campus, it may assume that the commuter student lives no more than 25 miles to campus and may be able to opt for a public transportation option vs. a car.
 Sometimes schools only review these costs every three to five years and only increase or decrease the cost based on the local cost of living index.
+Hence, your actual travel expenses may be quite different from these estimated college costs by the college.

 Health expenses can be added to the cost of attendance.
 For many traditional aged students who are dependent of their parents, these may not be added because they assume that the family will maintain their existing medical insurance for the student while they are enrolled.
 For independent students, some colleges add the cost of the medical plan usually offered to students while enrolled.